Katherine WesleyAssociate Professor of Practice, Higher Education Administration M.A. / CCLC Coordinator, Executive Director NCIA

-ATA, Paralegal Studies, Skagit Valley College, 1996
+A.T.A., Paralegal Studies, Skagit Valley College, 1996

-Katherine Wesley is an Assistant Professor of Practice in the Department of Educational Administration where she has been a member of the faculty since 2013.
+Katherine Wesley is an Associate Professor of Practice in the Department of Educational Administration where she has been a member of the faculty since 2013.
 Wesley is the Executive Director of the National Council of Instructional Administrators (NCIA) and the coordinator of the department’s Community College Leadership Certificate.
 In her capacity as director of NCIA, she is the editor of Instructional Leadership Abstracts focused on instructional administration at community colleges.

 Areas of Expertise